Readiness Training for Construction Workers

 - Register with the U.S. Selective Service (if applicable).

 - Pass an intake interview and meet minimum Math requirements.

-All orientations will begin at 2:00 pm and take place at the LAC Campus in Building O-2, Room 129.
-If you would like to register for this program when it is available, you can sign up on our waitlist.
+All orientations will take place at the LAC Campus in Building O-2, Room 129.
+If you would like to register for this program, you can sign up on our waitlist.

 |Feb.
 13||2:00 pm – 3:00 pm|

 |Apr.
 10||2:00 pm – 3:00 pm|

 |May 8||2:00 pm – 3:00 pm|